-- Location of New 2021 Stewardship Fund Grants - Location of Historic Stewardship Fund Grants 2021 Project Funding Snapshot
+- Location of New 2021 Stewardship Fund Grants - Location of Historic Stewardship Fund Grants

-- Local Match \$31.8 Million - Stewardship Fund Grant Awards \$22.4 Million This chart reflects grant awards only.
+2021 Project Funding Snapshot Local Match - \$31.8 Million Stewardship Fund Grant Awards - \$22.4 Million This chart reflects grant awards only.
 OUR IMPACT Through grants awarded in 2021, the Stewardship Fund will make a significant impact toward towards a healthier Chesapeake Bay watershed by working to restore local rivers and streams.
 2021 Highlights - Awarded a record \$22.4 million in grant funding, leveraged by an additional \$31.8 million in local matching funds for a total conservation impact of more than \$54 million. - Established a CBSF Diversity, Equity, Inclusion, and Justice Working Group composed of external grantees, practitioners, and experts working to advance equitable environmental grantmaking through NFWF's Chesapeake programs. - Initiated a new partnership with the U.S. Fish and Wildlife Service in delivering the new Chesapeake Watershed Investments for Landscape Defense grants program.
 Since 1999 25.5 Million Pounds of Nitrogen Avoided Annually 5.28 Million Pounds of Phosphorus Avoided Annually 1.2 Billion Pounds of Sediment Avoided Annually 2,289 Miles of Riparian Habitat Restored 1.78 Million Square Feet Impervious Surface Removed 828,066 Acres Under BMPs for Nutrient and Sediment Reduction Best Management Practices (BMPs).
-OUR PROJECTS Restoring the Eastern Oyster in the Lynnhaven River Lynnhaven River NOW creates artificial reef to help restore oyster populations in this prioritized Chesapeake Bay tributary.
+OUR PROJECTS Combining Preservation and Conservation on Farms to Reduce Water Pollution The Lancaster Farmland Trust is installing best management practices on preserved farmland to enhance the health of the Chesapeake Bay.